 While divorce is an experience that can be very difficult for everyone involved, some divorces proceed in a more agreeable manner than others.
 These divorces are known as uncontested divorces.
 The main advantage of an uncontested divorce is that it is substantially less expensive than more drawn out litigation.
 At Marx, Altman, & Johnson our uncontested divorces begin as low as $225.

 Even if you have come to the decision that divorce would be best and you do not believe your partner will act badly during the proceedings, it is still vital to have a lawyer at your side to protect your rights, as well as the rights of any children in the family.
-Marx, Altman, & Johnson is an experienced law firm providing support for every divorce case in the metroplex, whether it be a contentious and difficult lawsuit, or someone in need of an uncontested divorce attorney.
+Marx, Altman, & Johnson is an experienced law firm providing support for every divorce case in DFW, whether it be a contentious and difficult divorce, or someone in need of an uncontested divorce attorney.